noctrog/STM32F1_Project_Template/README.md

 # STM32F1 Project template

-This is a template project for any STM32F1 microcontroller.
+This is a template project for any STM32F1 microcontroller, using the GNU ARM GCC toolchain.
 In order to select the appropiate microcontroller model, you need to:

 * Change the $(CPU) alias in the Makefile to match your MCU.